 I really like how it turned out in the end.
-After the first attempt, then the trip to the fabric store, and then the second attempt, and then a day of chasing light around the house and still not getting any good photos, this post meant for Tuesday is a few days late.
+After the first attempt, then the trip to the fabric store, and then the second attempt, and then a day of chasing light around the house to take some good pictures, I’m really pleased with the final results.
+It really is the sweetest addition to our Valentine’s Day decor.

 What started as a not too busy week has just seemed to disappear, like they do.
 Monday was a snow day, and a bit of a write off, and now it’s already Thursday.
 I’m taking pleasure in not having to rush though.
 Perhaps that’s what these long days of winter are meant for.
 Days when our ancestors moved in-doors for housework and put-off jobs from the busy days of spring, summer and fall, days when there was finally enough time to create something with needle and thread.